New here? Join us for the Bible180 Challenge!

 And I think we all know this, but we struggle to actually do it.
 It's not easy to read through the Bible, regardless of the timeframe.

 But for me, 180 days is the sweet spot.
 It's long enough that the reading chunks are manageable (less than an hour a day), but short enough that the goal is always in sight.
 Unlike my experience with year plans, I don't feel the need to quit after the first few months because it feels never-ending, and I don't forget the beginning of the story by the time I get to the end.
-Six months - January 1 to June 30 - is specific and limited enough that it feels attainable.
+Six months is specific and limited enough that it feels attainable.

 Three steps to read the Bible in 180 days: